answer2/Alternative/README.md

 - Alternative is a dynamic java method hook framework on ART runtime

+- Due to the limitations of framework principles, the method of hook may not be able to be called properly if it is super called in other classes

 - There are many issues with this framework, please provide me with suggestions.
 - You can send an email to `nswera929@gmail.com` or create issues